gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus apps apply [app] [options]
+    -p, --parameter NAME=VALUE       Template parameter name and value
+        --refresh [SECONDS]          Refresh until execution is complete.
+Default interval is 15 seconds.
+        --no-refresh                 Do not refresh
+        --no-validate                Do not validate planned changes before apply
+        --validate-only              Only validate planned changes, do not execute the apply command.
     -y, --yes                        Auto Confirm
     -O, --option OPTION              Option in the format -O field="value"
         --prompt                     Always prompts.
 Use passed options as the default value.